DOI-ONRR/doi-extractives-data/_how-it-works/lwcf.md

 - wildlife habitat

 ## Authorization and funding
 _The LWCF was {{ "authorized" | term: "authorization" }} through September 30, 2018.
-Congress failed to reauthorize the fund before the end of the 2018 fiscal year.
+Congress did not reauthorize the fund before the end of the 2018 fiscal year.
 As a result, the Land and Water Conservation Fund authorization expired on October 1, 2018.

-Lawmakers have introduced bills in both the House and the Senate to permanently authorize the fund._
+Lawmakers have [introduced bills in both the House and the Senate](https://www.congress.gov/search?q=%7B%22congress%22%3A%22115%22%2C%22source%22%3A%22legislation%22%2C%22search%22%3A%22%5C%22land%20and%20water%20conservation%20fund%5C%22%22%7D&searchResultViewType=expanded) to permanently authorize the fund._

 The fund doesn't receive any tax revenue, but is instead funded largely by offshore oil and gas revenue. {{ "ONRR" | term }} disburses that revenue to the fund each year.